Johns-bots/SuggestionsBot/README.md

-    "suggestion_channel_id":"Channel you want the message to be sent in", "bot_status": "dnd", You Can choose from: dnd, online, idle, offline "bot_status_name": "Suggesting", Change this to what ever you want "bot_status_type": "LISTENING" You Can choose from: PLAYING, LISTENING, WATCHING, COMPETING, STREAMING }
+    "suggestion_channel_id":"Channel you want the message to be sent in", "bot_status": "dnd", You Can choose from: dnd, online, idle, offline "bot_status_name": "Suggesting", Change this to what ever you want "bot_status_type": "LISTENING", You Can choose from: PLAYING, LISTENING, WATCHING, COMPETING, STREAMING "logChannelID": "Your Log Channel"
+  }
   ``